kishan0725/react-agent/README.md

 ## License

-This project is licensed under the ISC License - see individual example directories for specific license information.
+ISC License - See LICENSE file for details.